-"Strange sad river of a novel" - Jessica's interview about the Wellcome Prize on The Culture Trip.
+The Culture Trip interview with Jessica about the Wellcome Prize A "strange sad river of a novel."
 "I think I am always aiming to create something that conveys the spirit of the original—in tone, rhythm, unusual word choices, and presence—knowing that, in order for it to stand on its own, a translation must also become its own creature."

-Jessica's interview on CBC Radio 5 à 6 with Jeannette Kelly, April 2016.
+CBC Radio 5 à 6 Jessica's interview with Jeannette Kelly, April 2016.
 "Moore's translation of Réparer les vivants is on the longlist for the Man Booker International Prize, one of the most prestigious book prizes in the world."

-Jessica interviews Maylis de Kerangal for Bomb Magazine (New York), October 2015.
+BOMB Magazine Jessica interviews Maylis de Kerangal for BOMB (New York), October 2015.
 "I have a strong conviction: I consider the translator as a writer, an author.
 I always have the feeling of being a translator myself, translating French into another language, which is the French of my books.
 All this nomadism of texts, the movement from one language to another, I find it so stimulating and rich."
 (Maylis de Kerangal)

-"I looked at the world and thought in verse or line breaks or reflective fragments.
+Interview with Rob Mclennan on Everything, now "I looked at the world and thought in verse or line breaks or reflective fragments.
 Fragments or observations rather than narratives.
-I think that is at the heart of my inclination towards poetry" - Jess's interview with Rob Mclennan about Everything, now, from 2012.
+I think that is at the heart of my inclination towards poetry" - about Everything, now, from 2012.

 "Moore, by allowing us to almost feel her mourning in a tangible way, connects to every reader who has ever felt loss." .A review of Everything, now by Michael Dennis (May 2013).